-The Rogers World Elite Mastercard often gets overlooked since it’s a credit card from Rogers, but the truth is, this card is one of the best cash back credit cards in Canada and one of the best credit cards without foreign transaction fees.
-If that didn’t get your attention, maybe the fact that this credit card has no annual fee will.
-Seriously, Rogers has made a few changes to this card over the years which should make it appealing to all Canadians.
-Read my Rogers World Elite Mastercard review now for the full details.
+The Rogers World Elite Mastercard often gets overlooked since it’s a credit card from Rogers, but the truth is, this card is one of the best cash back credit cards in Canada, one of the best credit cards with no annual fee, and one of the best no foreign transaction feecredit cards in Canada.

 Rogers World Elite Mastercard benefits